tomeck/solana-hackathon-cust-app/README.md

 # What it does
 This fully native iPhone app simulates a consumer digital wallet.
 The wallet holds USDC, can make instant payments at a merchant's Point of Sale, and can review a history of transactions.
 Please refer to the repo tomeck/solana-hackathon-pos which contains a simulated Point of Sale terminal that accepts payments from this consumer wallet.

+# Building
+This app was built using Xcode 12.4 on an iMac running macOS Big Sur 11.2.1.
+Please contact the author ("dr.teck at gmail") for help with building

 # How it works
 The app integrates with the [Circle API's](https://developers.circle.com) to do the following: